 Choose the channel you want to use for USM Anywhere notifications.

-If you do not already have a channel for this purpose, you can click the create a new channel link.
-You could create a new usmanywhere channel, for example, as either a public or private channel and invite the appropriate team members.
+If you do not already have a channel for this purpose, click the create a new channel link.
+You can create a new usmanywhere channel, for example, as either a public or private channel and invite the appropriate team members.

 - Click Add Incoming WebHooks integration.

 After you have generated and copied the incoming webhook for your Slack team, you can configure Slack connection in USM Anywhere.
 After this configuration is in place, any orchestration rules set up for Slack notification will send the triggered notification to the Slack team channel.